wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 instruction also fully consumes its continuation argument.
 Operationally, this instruction raises the exception `$exn` with parameters of type `tp*` at the control tag invocation point in the context of the supplied continuation.
+As an exception is being raised (the continuation is not actually being supplied a value) the parameter types for the continuation `ta*` are unconstrained.

 ### Suspending Continuations